iresil16/Digital_Epidemiology_for_Psychometric_Network/README.md

 Specifically, **Table 2** from this paper was used to construct the **contact matrices** included in the notebook.

+## Project structure

+• Constructed sets of differential equations inspired by the compartmental SIR model, making hypotheses about the dynamics
+• The lag-1 correlation matrix was used as a proxy for contagion probability between nodes, as suggested in the reference paper
+• Contagion probability is heterogeneous and incorporated into contact matrices
+• Simulated symptom dynamics by activating different types of nodes according to various centrality metrics
+• Introducted:
+• Random node activation every 10 time steps
+• Node removal every 300 time steps, simulating the potential effects of psychotherapeutic interventions
+• Explored how the order of node removal affects the number of activated nodes over time

+Note: These simulations are for illustrative modeling purposes only.
+The assumptions made do not reflect real-life conditions.

 ##  Repository Structure